RGuseynov/Customer_Spending_Clusterisation/README.md

 # Customer_Spending_Clusterisation

-Foundng optimal K for Kmeans clusterisation and 3D visualisation of clusters with matplotlib.
+Foundng optimal K for Kmeans clusterisation with elbow and silhouette method.
+3D visualisation of clusters with matplotlib.